NIS-2018-CROSS-M/-2018_CROSS_M/DATA/FREQUENCY.md

 2016 uod
 ```

-Lines containing empty token values are deleted with the help of vim
+Lines containing empty token values are deleted with the help of vim.
 ```
 $ vim FILENAME2
 :d